BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !enc(810, nil, nil, "Victory Road (Amethyst B5F)")

 Pick up the hidden *PP Up*, *Max Revive*, *Hyper Potion*, and the 3 *Amethyst Stars*.
-Return to the hub room.
+Return to the central gem room via the new warp.

 ### Victory over Victory Road

-Take the warp back to Florinia.
+Back in the central gem room, take the warp back to Florinia.
 You'll need to place 7 of the 12 stars into the slots, then step on the tile above.
 On the left side, you'll see gems light up gold corresponding to the number of correct stars you've picked.
 On the right, you'll see gems light up silver corresponding to the correct orientation of the gems.

 And... it's actually random what the correct answer is per save file, so I can't just give you the solution this time.